hybridgroup/commander/README.md

 You can also use a [Genymotion](http://www.genymotion.com/) in order to emulate your app.

-Ionic recommends to run this command every time yo made some changes to the `www` folder.
+Ionic recommends to run this command any time you make changes to the `www` folder.

 ```bash
 $ cordova prepare android
 ```

-For running your app directly on your device, you need to replace the command `emulate` with `run`.
+For running your app directly on your device, you need to replace the `emulate` command with `run`.
 Example:

 ```bash
 $ ionic run android